Blendify/blender-manual/blender_docs/manual/interface/controls/buttons/buttons.rst

 They hold text strings, and provide the means to edit it by :doc:`standard </interface/common_shortcuts>` text editing.
 Search fields show a magnifying glass icon on the left side.
 Start typing in the field to search.
-Only items which matching text will be shown.
+Only items withcd b  matching text will be shown.

 For text fields with an icon and gray pop-up see :ref:`ui-data-id`.